-Acts as the scheduling coordinator for PG&E, SCE and SDG&E to the ISO (submits balanced supply/demand schedule)
+3. Acts as the scheduling coordinator for PG&E, SCE and SDG&E to the ISO (submits balanced supply/demand schedule)

-Buy/Sell Mandate-CPUC mandated that all utility-owned/controlled generation must be sold to the PX and all supplies to serve load must be purchased from the PX.
+4. Benefits from utilities’ Buy/Sell Mandate-CPUC mandated that all utility-owned/controlled generation must be sold to the PX and all supplies to serve load must be purchased from the PX.

 California Independent System Operator (Cal ISO)

-Created by enabling legislation AB 1890, September 1996
+Independent operator of the CA transmission system, created by enabling legislation AB 1890, September 1996

 Utilities submitted control, but not ownership, of transmission lines to ISO

-Munis participate on a voluntary basis
+Munis participate on a voluntary basis; none have joined

-The ISO is governed by a 26-member stakeholder board (utilities, marketers, consumers, munis and CEO)
+The ISO is governed by a 26-member stakeholder board (utilities, consumers, munis, suppliers and CEO)

-Tasked with ensuring reliable operation of transmission grid in a restructured market
+Tasked with ensuring reliable operation of transmission grid in a restructured market; “reliability through markets”

 Accepts balanced supply/demand schedules from scheduling coordinators

-Ensure adequate supply to meet demand on a real-time basis
+Ensures adequate supply to meet demand on a real-time basis

 Administers imbalance market